 Shows the current configuration (as defined for the Apache Sling Resource Resolver).

-This allows you to enter a URL or resource path.
-Click Resolve or Map to confirm how the system will transform the entry.
+This lets you enter a URL or resource path.
+Click Resolve or Map to confirm how the system transforms the entry.

 Resolver Map Entries

 The list of entries used by the ResourceResolver.resolve methods to map URLs to Resources.

 The list of entries used by the ResourceResolver.map methods to map Resource Paths to URLs.